 What’s In The Box?

-When you open up the box, you will find the grill with stand attached, two feet, the cooking grate and drip tray.
-No hardware or anything else to worry about.
+When you open up the box, you will find the grill with stand attached, two feet, the cooking grate, and drip tray.
+No hardware or anything else to worry over.

-The instructions for the Cuisinart CGG-180 Petit Gourmet are very simple and easy to follow and assembly doesn’t need tools.
-The average person, after reading the instructions, should have it completely together in less than five minutes.
+The instructions for the Cuisinart CGG-180 Petit Gourmet are straightforward and easy to follow, and assembly doesn’t need tools.
+After reading the instructions, the average person should have it completely together in less than five minutes.

-All you really need to do is attach the two feet which have color coded arrows that conveniently match up with counterparts on each side.
+All you need to do is attach the two feet which have color-coded arrows that conveniently match up with counterparts on each side.

 To be honest, I’m not entirely sure why they left that much for us to assemble, but at least it’s simple enough to do!